LinkedIn Scraper API: How APIs Extract Profile Data (& Why Inbound Wins)

 How much do LinkedIn scraper APIs cost in 2026?

-LinkedIn scraper API pricing ranges from $39/month (Apify basic) to $20,000+/month (Bright Data enterprise).
+LinkedIn scraper API pricing ranges from from USD $10/month (Apify basic) to $20,000+/month (Bright Data enterprise).
 Per-profile costs range from $0.009 (Scrapingdog enterprise) to $0.10 (Proxycurl basic).
 Most mid-market teams spend $200-$1,000/month on scraper API access.
 Hidden costs include proxy bandwidth overages, compute unit limits, and the potential loss of LinkedIn accounts worth years of networking.
 ConnectSafely generates inbound leads starting at just $10/month with unlimited API calls, built-in proxy, and zero account risk.

 Is using a LinkedIn scraper API legal?